NATIONAL MEDIA ARTS EDUCATION INITIATIVE

 Promising Examples of Media Arts Education in States

-There is no mechanism for researching MAE’s detailed status in various states; media arts is not a significant or separate inclusion in state or federal level data reporting on arts education.
+There is no means for researching MAE’s detailed status in various states; media arts is not a significant or separate inclusion in state or federal level data reporting on arts education.
 In lieu of data, the authors offer the following case studies as two examples of state efforts in MAE.

 In Pennsylvania, the grassroots organization Media Arts Coalition of Educators (MACE), under the guidance of NCCAS and with the support of the PA Department of Education, began offering professional development opportunities for media arts educators.
 The organizers found that educators from multiple disciplines were searching for the same answers to the question “Where can I connect with media arts educators like me and find resources to help me with my instruction?”
 This question underscores the need to form a professional media arts education association that networks teachers across the country.

-California has a globally-renowned, robust media arts-oriented "creative economy” of $640 billion (OTIS 2020).
+California has a globally-renowned media arts-oriented "creative economy” of $640 billion (OTIS 2020).
 Nevertheless, MAE is not fully established as a separate content area within K-12 schools.
 In the late 1990’s multiple efforts by outside organizations began seeding a variety of curricula and school programs, primarily within LAUSD.
 On this basis, CA’s Career Technical Educational programs in the Arts Media and Entertainment pathway have flourished, now serving over 230,000 students.
 LAUSD had a Media Arts K-12 Initiative from 2006-2010, resulting in its own board-adopted standards and institutional support for instruction and professional development for 150 media arts teachers.
 Based on these developments, and due to strong community advocacy, CA now has its own media arts standards and framework.
 It is now on the verge of organizing its statewide educator network and moving towards a legislative effort to full establishment.

 Despite its widespread cultural presence and decades-long presence in schools, MAE is a newly-designated arts discipline without system-wide recognition and support.
 As with other arts disciplines, it is an elective subject with voluntary national standards.
 It is not meeting its full promise as a trans-disciplinary hub that could serve as a connector between other disciplines and its potential systemic benefits.
 This presents a number of endemic challenges for this new arts discipline to attain full institutional establishment and its greatest potential for learners and schools: